-Credit Karma gives you access to your reports from both TransUnion and Equifax and will even highlight important information to make the reports easier to understand.
-Your reports can be updated once a week and you can check them as often as you want.
+Credit Karma gives you access to your reports from both TransUnion and Equifax and highlights important information to make the reports easier to understand.
+Your reports can be updated daily, and you can check them as often as you want.

-To access your credit reports, just click on either one of the credit scores you see in your Dashboard.
-You’ll see the report from whichever bureau you selected, along with the option to print the report.
+To access your credit reports, just click on either one of the credit scores you see on your dashboard.
+You’ll see the report from whichever bureau you selected along with the option to print the report.

 Using the Auto Tools

-While not as robust at the credit score and report offerings, Credit Karma does offer some tools when it comes to your vehicle.
+While not as robust at the credit score and report offerings, Credit Karma does offer some tools related to your vehicle.

 You can access these by clicking the “Auto” tab on the top menu.

-- See the balance on an auto loan you may have
+- See the balance on any auto loan you may have

 - Check to see if refinancing your auto loan could save you money